appacademy/pt-section-2-resources/20-week/4-day/2-tables/README.md

 ```
 ## Phase 4

-**I want to be able to remove an entire breed of dog for a shelter incase I want the shelter to be only for a single breed**
+**I want to be able to remove an entire breed of dog for a shelter incase I don't want that breed at my shelter**

 Do I need to add any columns or tables?
 - Negative